Duke Energy Social Media Policy

 - Federal Trade Commission guidelines mandate that individuals disclose their affiliation with the Company any time they promote Duke Energy’s products and/or services in any way, including an online recommendation.

-- Employees shall not create an official looking Duke Energy online group on behalf of the Company or use the Duke Energy logo in an inappropriate manner without appropriate permissions.
+- Employees should not create an official looking Duke Energy online group on behalf of the Company or use the Duke Energy logo in an inappropriate manner without appropriate permissions.
 For more information, see the Brand Standards document on the Portal.

 - Should a team, department or initiative develop a business case for a new social media group, page or profile, before establishing these sites or groups on behalf of the Company, employees and contingent workers must obtain information, training and approval from Corporate Communications.